varegab/shiny-telegram/roles/local_accounts/README.md

 --------------

 accounts
-# a list of dictionaries which contains the user parameters.
+(a list of dictionaries which contains the user parameters)

 Dependencies
 ------------